hnunnery/my-project/README.md

 - **Multi-Account Support**: Manage multiple Sleeper accounts from one dashboard
 - **League Management**: View and manage all your fantasy football leagues
-- **Team Dashboard**: Comprehensive view of your team with starters, bench, and taxi squad
+- **My Team Dashboard**: Comprehensive view of your team with starters, bench, and taxi squad
+- **Player Analytics**: Streamlined player cards with value metrics and key information
-- **Rosters**: Detailed roster view for all teams in your league with search and filtering
+- **Team Rosters**: Detailed roster view for all teams in your league
-- **Calculators**: Player analysis tools for start/sit decisions and draft comparisons
-- **Chat**: AI fantasy football assistant for advice and analysis (coming soon)
 - **Cached Data**: Server-side caching for improved performance and reliability
 - **Mobile-First Design**: Optimized for mobile with responsive layouts
 - **Taxi Squad Support**: Full support for taxi squad players and management